xqnwang/ensembles-combinations-docs/progress/report.md

 ## Conclusions and a look to the future

 - A brief summary of the scope and coverage of our review.
-Other combinations that are not covered: manipulate and transform one series to multiple series and combine generated forecasts
 - Now nearly 50 years on from the seminal work of Bates and Granger (1969), **simple averaging** still dominates more refined combinations for both point and probabilistic forecasts.
 - Importance and challenge of the selection of the model pool.
-Accuracy, diversity, calibration.
+Accuracy, diversity, and calibration of the individual forecasts.
 - Developments mainly focus on linear combinations, while nonlinear combinations need to be further investigated and deserve further attention and development.

 - Combining probability distributions and combining quantile functions represent two different ways of thinking.
 Further theoretical and empirical development on probabilistic forecast combinations, especially on quantile combinations.